igr/eddi/etc/NoEntities.md

     Graded --> CoursePublished
 ```

-On `Grade` command, we need to summarise the state from the `StudentRegistered` to determine if the student is not quited.
+On `Grade` command, we need to summarise the state starting from the `StudentRegistered` to determine if the student is not quited.